For members abroad

-Do not forget to pre-order your copy of Adelskalendern 2022, see our offer in the webstore.
+Do not forget to order your copy of Adelskalendern 2022, see our offer in the webstore.

 The Swedish nobility today

 The Swedish nobility has just over 28 000 members.
-In 2019 there were 661 living families, consisting of 46 counts, 131 barons, and 484 untitled nobles.
+There are 657 living families, consisting of 46 counts, 131 barons, and 480 untitled nobles.
 If all the male members of a family have died it is extinct and all that remains is the coat of arms in the Great Hall.
 With the Swedish constitution of 1975 the king lost his right to create new nobles.

 The nobility is a cross-section of the Swedish population, both socio-economically and geographically.
 Roughly 26 percent of the members of the nobility live abroad, and constant inquiries are conducted at Riddarhuset to locate people who once left Sweden.
 There are several examples of branches of families or members of Swedish noble families who have been “discovered” after a long time in different parts of the world.